Nell Smith death: Music prodigy who collaborated with The Flaming Lips dies aged 17

 Your support helps us to tell the story

-Smith’s death was confirmed by Simon Raymonde, bassist/keyboardist for the Cocteau Twins, on Instagram as well as the head of Bella Union, the label that was preparing to release Smith’s debut album next year.
+Smith’s death was confirmed by Simon Raymonde, known as the former bassist for the Cocteau Twins, on Instagram.
+Raymonde is also the co-founder of record label Bella Union, who were preparing to release Smith’s debut album next year.

 “We are all shocked and devastated to hear of the sudden and tragic passing of our artist and dear friend Nell Smith, over the weekend in British Columbia,” Raymonde wrote.
 “Nell was just 17 and was preparing for the release of her first solo record in early 2025 on Bella Union, made in Brighton with Penelope Isles’ Jack and Lily Wolter.”